6 Science-Backed Health Benefits Of Drinking Lemon Water

-Because of the important antioxidant role of vitamin C in the body, it also supports a strong immune system by helping to prevent infections.
+Because of the important antioxidant role of vitamin C in the body, it also supports a strong immune system by helping to prevent infections3.
 As an antioxidant, vitamin C fights free radical damage and bacteria, keeping the immune system running smoothly.
 Already feeling under the weather?
-Vitamin C has been shown to shorten the length of the common cold.
+Vitamin C has been shown to shorten the length of the common cold4.

 Squeezing just half a lemon into your water provides almost one-third of the recommended daily intake of vitamin C. An easy way to add extra "C" to your day.

 We are quickly learning how important water is to help our cells and organs function properly.
-And water plays an especially vital role in the digestive process.
+And water plays an especially vital role in the digestive process5.